If you are on a budget or live a frugal life, can you be eco friendly too?

 - Not buying new cars, drive your old one for as long as you can

-- Reduce your utility bills by reducing your energy/water consumption
+- Reduce your energy bills by reducing your energy/water consumption

 - Reduce your new clothes buying and use charity/thrift shops

-- Saving money by growing your own garden
+- Saving money by growing your own food

 These are frugal living tips for people to save more money, make their money go further.